felnou77/scraping-projects/Static/README.md

 These sites do not require JavaScript rendering, which makes them ideal for learning with tools like `requests` and `BeautifulSoup`.

+🔹 Static Website Scraping

+Static websites serve content that is already present in the HTML when the page loads.
+Scraping these sites is straightforward — you can fetch the page using tools like requests and parse it with BeautifulSoup.

+- ✅ Simple structure

+- ✅ Faster to scrape

+- ❌ Limited interaction (no JavaScript rendering)

 ---

 ## 📁 Projects Included